JoostVanAverbeke/leonardo/app/resources/file_resources/leonardo_mark_down_order_results_report.md

 Expected report layout:

-# Header
+Header layout:

-The header contains on the left side the patients details and some order information:
+The header contains on the left side the patients details and some order information.
+Each item should be on a separate line:
 - Order Filler Number
 - Full name
 - Birth date
 - National number
 - Gender
 - Contact information (email, phone, mobile phone)
-On the right side of the header, the report contains the ordering provider details:
+On the right side of the header, the report contains the ordering provider details.
+Each item should be on a separate line:
 - Full name
 - Hc Provider mnemonic
 - Identifier (if available)
-Each line in the header is separated by a horizontal line.

-# Footer
+Footer layout:

 The footer includes:
 - Report generation date and time
 - Laboratory contact information = "simpson.lab@example.com"
 - Page number

-# Body
+Body layout:
 The body of the report includes:
 - A title with the order results report name = "Biochemistry Results"
 - Create a table to display order results with the following columns: